 Safe Removal Of Bees In Bristol

-NO! – Bees in Bristol Are Not Protected!
+NO! – Bees in Bristol Do Not Enjoy Protection Under The Law!
 However, in our opinion, Honey Bee control and removal of bees nests and colonies should be better regulated with accreditation.

 What Kind Of Bees Do I Have?